The future of drug therapy

 Lifelong benefits for patients

-One-time examination for patients & lifelong use for personalized medication
+One-time examination for a patient & lifelong benefits through personalized medication

 Relief for medical professionals